 Based on review of the historic events of tornados, there are no specific areas in the county that have unusual risk of occurrence.
 The events are a countywide concern.
 General vulnerability by geographic area (local unit of government) is identified in Map 8.
-However, in their mitigation survey results, Town of Merrill identified tornado as a top vulnerability concern based on their past experience and having two LP suppliers and two mobile home parks in the Town.
-The City of Merrill, also heavily impacted by the 2011 tornado, echoed its neighboring towns concern regarding tornado vulnerability.
+However, in their mitigation survey results, the Towns of Birch, King and Rock Falls identified tornado as a top vulnerability concern based on the presence of extensive woodlands citing the potential for downed trees blocking roads and downed power lines resulting in power outages.
+Discussion during the city mitigation planning meetings reveal that the City of Merrill still recalls the impact of the 2011 tornado, keeping tornado a high priority for them.
+High wind impacts are a concern for the City of Tomahawk, but feeling that tornados are not common in the area, their priority is more toward straight-line winds in general.

-Future Probability and Potential Dollar Losses - Tornados:
+Future Probability and Potential Dollar Losses - Tornados

-Based on the historic data presented here (frequency of past events - 2006 to 2015), Lincoln County can expect a tornado about once every 5 years on average.
-This equates to a probability of 0.20 or about a 20 percent chance in a given year.
+Based on the historic data presented here (frequency of past events - 2012 to 2021), Lincoln County can expect a tornado about once every 3 years on average.
+This equates to a probability of 0.33 or about a 33 percent chance in a given year.
 Table 12 indicates the probability of tornados of a specific magnitude.
 However, these probabilities are slightly skewed by multiple tornado events, 3 on July 30, 2002 and 4 on July 11, 2004.
-The County did not experience a tornado between 2004 and 2011.
+The County did not experience a tornado between 2005 and 2010 or 2014 and 2018.

-Table 12 Probability of Inten sity for ar ny given - Tornado in Lincol n County 1 Tornado Scale F0 F1 F2 F3 F4 F5 Number of Reported Tornados 11 7 4 1 0 0 Probability of Occurrence 48% 30% 17% 4% <1.0% <1.0%

-Source: National Weather Service & NCWRPC - Based on historical data from 1955 through 2015.
+Table 12: Probability of Intensity for any given Tornado in Lincoln County Tornado Scale F0 F1 F2 F3 F4 F5 Number of Reported Tornados 13 8 4 1 0 0 Probability of Occurrence 50% 31% 15% 4% <1.0% <1.0% Source: National Weather Service & NCWRPC - Based on historical data from 1950 through 2021.

 Historic data is again used to estimate potential future dollar losses due to a tornado.
 Estimated damages resulting from various tornados in Lincoln County range from \$0 to \$11 million, including the 2011 event.
-On average, Lincoln County might expect damages of \$572,818 per tornado, however, only one of the 23 historic tornados, in addition to the 2011 event, resulted in damages exceeding \$500,000, four others had \$250,000, and the rest were \$100,000 or less.
-Over the next ten-year period, tornado losses in Lincoln County could approach \$1,145,636.
+On average, Lincoln County might expect damages of \$509,040 per tornado, however, only one of the 25 historic tornados, in addition to the 2011 event, resulted in damages exceeding \$500,000, four others had \$250,000, and the rest were \$100,000 or less.
+Over the next ten-year period, tornado losses in Lincoln County could approach \$1,527,120.